google-home/smart-home-nodejs/README.md

 1. Click Credentials
 1. Click 'Create credentials'
 1. Click 'API key'
-1. Copy the API key shown and insert it in `smart-home-provider/cloud/config-provider.js`
+1. Copy the API key shown and add it to a new file `smart-home-provider/cloud/provider-api-key.json` with the json contents { "key": "YOUR-API-KEY" }

    Enable Request-Sync API using [these instructions](https://developers.google.com/actions/smarthome/create-app#request-sync).